harsh159357/flutter_client_php_backend/README.md

     private $db = 'your_database';
     private $pass = 'your_password';

-## Not Interested in doing above steps just clone this repo and use it as it is already hosted on Free Web Host Hostinger [hafinse](https://hafinse.pe.hu)
+### Not Interested in doing above steps just clone this repo and use it as it is already hosted on Free Web Host Hostinger [hafinse](https://hafinse.pe.hu)

-## Things Implemented
+## Features Implemented
 * Splash
 * Login
 * Registration
 * Change Password

-## Things you will get learn through this project -
+## Things you can learn through this project -
 * Navigation Between Pages.
 * Performing Operations in Background Thread.
 * Network Requests.